Skip to main content

 What drainage strategy is being proposed?

-As part of the planning application, a detailed drainage strategy will be submitted which will detail the current drainage condition onsite and any potential needs for mitigation.
-This drainage strategy will mimic existing conditions and take into account run off from the new development and supporting infrastructure, including allowances for increased rainfall from climate change.
+A detailed drainage strategy has been submitted which details the current drainage condition onsite and any potential needs for mitigation.
+This drainage strategy mimics existing conditions and take into account run off from the new development and supporting infrastructure, including allowances for increased rainfall from climate change.

 Will the drainage strategy be sustainable in terms of climate change?